LapisHusky/dropperutilities/readme.md

 - `!la` is used to enable automatic alerts for laggy/flame lobbies.
 These alerts are sent in party chat at the end of the countdown in a game.
 Only cases where the countdown is off-time by more than 1/10th of a second are alerted.
 When the countdown is off-time like this, the end run time will also be inaccurate from Hypixel's end, and it may disqualify runs.

 ## How to use (Standard and easiest method)
-- Download the zip file from [releases](https://github.com/LapisHusky/dropperpartybot/releases) for your operating system (probably Windows)
+- Download the file from [releases](https://github.com/LapisHusky/dropperpartybot/releases) for your operating system (probably Windows)
-- Extract it to anywhere you want
+- You may move it to a folder, or leave it where it was.
-- Run start.exe to start the proxy if you're on Windows.
+- Run the .exe file to start the proxy if you're on Windows.
 This program is not officially approved by Microsoft, so Windows may present a security warning.
 You can click More Info and find a Run Anyway button.
-A new blank window should pop up.
-You may see a warning in text about Buffer, but you can safely ignore that.
+A new window should pop up.
+If everything goes as it should, you should see the text: `Proxy started.
+You may now join localhost in Minecraft.
+Keep this window open in the background.`
 - Add a multiplayer server with the IP `localhost` in Minecraft 1.16.1 multiplayer
 - Join the server
 - Check the window from earlier.
 You may need to follow login instructions there the first time you run this, afterwards login information is saved.